 Institutional Research, Planning, and Assessment

-The mission of the Office of Institutional Research, Planning, and Assessment (OIRPA) is to provide and oversee quality research and information about Bristol Community College (BCC) for its students, faculty, and staff as well as external stakeholders such as the Massachusetts Department of Higher Education (MDHE).
+The mission of the Office of Institutional Research, Planning, and Assessment (OIRPA) is to provide and oversee quality research and information about Bristol Community College (Bristol) for its students, faculty, and staff as well as external stakeholders such as the Massachusetts Department of Higher Education (MDHE).
 The office develops and utilizes a variety of data reports to lead and support a range of assessment and planning activities at the institution.
 As the official source of institutional data at Bristol, the office's primary objective is to interpret information about the college that can be used for the assessment of student learning, accreditation, and strategic planning.

 The Research component of our office provides data and conducts statistical analyses for institutional planning and decision making.
 The office works closely with faculty, staff, and administrators to collect and analyze data regarding students, faculty, staff, programs, and resources.
 View the 2017 Fact Sheet.